-From its head office in Val-d'Or, Québec, Orbit Garant, with more than 600 employees and a fleet of 209 drill rigs, provides surface and underground drilling services to the mining and exploration industry in Canada and internationally.
+From its head office in Val-d'Or, Québec, Orbit Garant, with more than 900 employees and a fleet of 226 drill rigs, provides surface and underground drilling services to the mining and exploration industry in Canada and internationally.
 The Company also provides geotechnical drilling services to mining or mineral exploration companies, engineering and environmental consultant firms and government agencies.
 The majority of Orbit Garant's business activity is currently conducted in Canada.
-The Company has worked on international projects in the United States, Mexico, Guyana, Chile and West Africa.
-In Fiscal 2015, Orbit Garant established new operating subsidiaries in Chile and Ghana, and a branch in Kazakhstan, to pursue international business opportunities.
+The Company has worked on international projects in the United States, Mexico, Guyana, Chile, Kazakhstan and West Africa.
+In Fiscal 2015, Orbit Garant established new operating subsidiaries in Chile and Ghana.
+In Fiscal 2016 (May 2016), Orbit Garant established a new operating subsidiary in Peru and subsequent to year end, in August 2016, the Company established a new operating subsidiary in Guyana.
+This expansion is part of the Company's strategy to pursue more international business opportunities.